notakey/simplesamlphp-module-notakey/README.md

 ## Notakey Authentication Appliance

-If running in NAA environment configure using cli.
+If running in NAA environment, configure using cli.

 - As primary authentication source: